 China in winter is home to many unexpected cold weather wonderlands.
 Instead of getting the winter blues this year, embrace the season and enjoy unique experiences that rival any of those you could have in the warmer months.

-For most travelers, winter might not be the preferred time to visit the Middle Kingdom.
-But, be that as it may, we think there are plenty of reasons to do exactly that: lesser crowds, lower costs, more space and a greater capacity to fully explore the best parts of the country.
+For many travelers, winter might not be the preferred time to visit the Middle Kingdom.
+But, be that as it may, we think there are plenty of reasons to do exactly that: less crowds, lower costs, more space and a greater capacity to fully explore the best parts of the country.

 Most importantly, traveling around China during the months of November to January allows you to view and experience the land through a completely new lens.
 Get inspired for your next big Chinese winter adventure with the following destinations: